Love in Hell

 Heresy is the obstinate post-baptismal denial of some truth which must be believed with divine and catholic faith, or it is likewise an obstinate doubt concerning the same; apostasy is the total repudiation of the Christian faith; schism is the refusal of submission to the Roman Pontiff or of communion with the members of the Church subject to him.
 (CCC 2089, accessed 9/29/15; the Catechism is a quotation from the Code of Canon Law, canon 751)

 [4] Dante tells us that there are many kinds of heretics entombed in the sixth circle.
-At the beginning of Inferno 11 he will support this claim by having the travelers pass the tomb of Pope Anastasius II (Inf.
+He supports this claim by having the travelers pass the tomb of Pope Anastasius II at the beginning of Inferno 11 (Inf.
 11.6-9).
-Following a medieval tradition, Dante believed that Pope Anastasius embraced the heresy of Acacius, patriarch of Constantinople.
-Acacius denied the divine nature of Christ by affirming that Christ possessed only a human nature.
-Dante will return to heretical belief regarding Christ’s two natures in Paradiso 6, where he focuses on the opposite error: the Emperor Justinian says that he was converted by Pope Agapetus I from the heretical belief that Christ possessed only a divine nature (Par.
+Following a medieval tradition based on Gratian’s Decretum and the Liber pontificalis, Dante believed that Pope Anastasius embraced a monophysite heresy, one connected to Acacius, patriarch of Constantinople.
+This heresy attributed to Christ only a human nature, denying Christ’s divine nature.
+Dante will return to the issue of heretical belief regarding Christ’s two natures in Paradiso 6, where he focuses on the opposite error: the Emperor Justinian says that he was converted by Pope Agapetus I from the heretical belief that Christ possessed only a divine nature (Par.
 6.13-21).

-[5] The mystery of Christ’s two natures is a recurring theme throughout the Commedia.
-For Dante’s consideration of the duality of Christ in malo, see the Commento on Inferno 25.
+[5] The mystery of Christ’s two natures is a recurring theme throughout the Commedia: it is treated both in malo (for Dante’s consideration of the duality of Christ in malo see Commento on Inferno 25), and in bono (for Dante’s consideration of the duality of Christ in bono, see Purgatorio 31, verses 121-126, and Paradiso, passim).

 [6] Through the reference to Pope Anastasius in Inferno 11, Dante indicates that there are many types of heretics housed in the city of Dis.
 However, in Inferno 10 he focuses almost exclusively on Epicureans.
 In this canto, Dante stages encounters with two Epicureans, not with souls of any other heretical sect.